roman-milk/roman-milk.github.io/becoming-a-slut-husband-alan.md

+===

- ****** Becoming a Slut Husband Alan ****** byJust_Plain_Bob© It has been six months since the divorce was final and Laurie is still telling people that she loves me, but that I never gave her a chance to explain.
+It has been six months since the divorce was final and Laurie is still telling people that she loves me, but that I never gave her a chance to explain.
 When people tell me that I say:

  "Explain what?
 She cheated, she got caught and the trust was gone.
 Once the trust is gone it is over."